qiuosier/Virgo/docs/AlphaVantage.md

-# Alpha Vantage Data
+# Alpha Vantage API
 Alpha Vantage provides web API for stock data and more.

-This package implemented an `AlphaVantage` data source.
-The implementation here includes:
+This package implemented python classes for accessing the Alpha Vantage API, including:
 1. The `AlphaVantageAPI` class as a simple python API for accessing the AlphaVantage data.
-2. An option to cache the data to reduce the outgoing API requests.
+2. The `AlphaVantage` class as a "Data Source" with data caching.

 See also: https://www.alphavantage.co/

-## The AlphaVantageAPI
+## Using The AlphaVantageAPI
 The `AlphaVantageAPI` class defined in `alpha_vantage.py` provides a simple python API for accessing Alpha Vantage data.
 To use the API, simply initialize an instance with your API key and use the `get()` method.
 For example, to get the daily adjusted time series data of Apple Inc.:

 ```